Climbing Skin technology

 Adhesion

-This is the ability of the skin to stick in cold and/or wet environments WITHOUT leaving residue on the ski.
+This is the ability of the skin to stick in cold and/or wet environments without leaving residue on the ski.

 A number of factors determine how well a skin climbs versus how well it glides.
-If you often tackle long approaches over flat terrain, glide may be a more critical factor in your choice of climbing skins.
-On the other hand, if you like to crush vertical as efficiently as possible, grip may be of more importance to your needs.
-Lets check out some factors that affect each:
+If you often tackle long approaches over flat terrain, glide may be a more critical factor in your choice of climbing skins and you’d likely prefer our mohair-mix plush.
+On the other hand, if you constantly find yourself on steep, icy skin tracks, grip may be more important and you may prefer our nylon skins.

 Fiber Stiffness